Farfetch’s ‘Store of the Future’ takes its customer data to physical retail - Digiday

 Farfetch, which is rumored to be prepping for its IPO, brought in a projected $125 million in revenue in 2016.
 Yoox Net-a-Porter’s revenue totaled $1.9 billion.
 In February, Net-a-Porter founder Natalie Massenet, who exited her company when it merged with Italian off-season luxury retailer Yoox in 2015, joined Farfetch’s Board of Directors.

-“The Farfetch model is certainly working,” said Solca.
+“The Farfetch model is certainly working,” said Solca in a recent report.
 “Meanwhile, in a changing market and against increasingly aggressive competitors, the Yoox Net-a-Porter group is ceding market share.”

 Also announced during FarfetchOS: an on-demand delivery service, initially launching as an exclusive partnership with Gucci, which will fulfill orders for the brand at Gucci stores, in order to expedite shipping and offer same-day shipping in 10 cities.
 What’s more, it revealed an online customization capability, launched exclusively with footwear designer Nicholas Kirkwood, that lets customers choose materials, colors and details of a pair of loafers.